aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-container-logs-opensource-observability.md

-# Single Cluster Open Source Observability - NGINX Monitoring
+# Single Cluster Open Source Observability - Container Logs Collection

 ## Objective

-This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ forward container logs to cloud watch using ADOT containers log collector.
+Following the [announcement](https://aws.amazon.com/about-aws/whats-new/2023/11/logs-support-aws-distro-opentelemetry/) of logs support in AWS Distro for OpenTelemetry, this pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ to forward container logs to cloud watch using ADOT containers log collector.

 ## Prerequisites